berndporr/rpi_ads1115/README.md

 do.
 You can switch the input channel within the callback handler to cycle through different inputs.

-Start the data acquisition:
+### Start the data acquisition:
 ```
 myAD7705comm.start(settings)
 ```

+### Receiving data
 Once `start` has been called `hasSample` will be called at the specified sampling rate.

+You can switch to another channel inside the callback handler by calling `setChannel (ADS1115settings::Input channel)` and then cycle through the channels.
+You might need to let the ADC settle to the next channel so it's recommended to read every channel twice and then discard the 1st callback event after having switched the channel.

-Stop the data acquisition:
+### Stop the data acquisition:
 ```
 myAD7705comm.stop();
 ```